Contact ::

 Medical cannabis is legal, however adult recreational use remains illegal.
 The state has decriminalized some amounts of cannabis.
 Thus, possession of up to an ounce of cannabis will get you a fine of $100 to $250 for your first offense.

-Can you get a medical marijuana card in Mississippi?
+Can you get a medical cannabis card in Mississippi?

 The Mississippi State Department of Health said that their medical card application process has begun and that patients will only have a five-day approval time for the MMJ program.
 Complete information is here.